arthurk/arthurkoziel.com/README.md

 ## Comments

-To enable comments you need to have [DISQUS](http://disqus.com) account and a website registered with DISQUS.
+To enable comments you need to have a [DISQUS](http://disqus.com) account and a website registered with DISQUS.
 Edit the `settings_local.py` file and assign the shortname of your website to the `DISQUS_WEBSITE_SHORTNAME` variable: